aria1th/litematica-printer/README.md

 Of course, I can't help other's mod, so check if its correct printer.

 ## Settings
+**Litematica Addition**:

+`verifierFindInventoryContents`    - Verifier will indicate blocks with items as 'wrong state' even if it has actually correct state.
+Useful for comparator-related stuff.

+`printerOff` - Turns off Printer and use Normal easyplace.

+`printerUseInventoryCache` - Uses Own inventory util that is little more stable for desync.

 ### Printer settings:
 Now Settings have names with printer.